Wolverine971/9takes/src/blog/guides/using-the-enneagram-for-self-development.md

 ---
 title: 'The Enneagram and Self-Development: A Guide to Personal Growth'
 description: 'Discover how the Enneagram can transform your self-development journey.
-Learn practical tips for growth, better relationships, and deeper self-understanding.'
+Learn to avoid common pitfalls and leverage your type for personal growth and success.'
 author: 'DJ Wayne'
-date: '2024-08-10'
+date: '2024-09-14'
 loc: 'https://9takes.com/how-to-guides/using-the-enneagram-for-self-development'
-lastmod: '2024-08-10'
+lastmod: '2024-09-14'
 changefreq: 'monthly'
 priority: '0.6'
 published: true
-pic: 'two-greek-statues-having-a-serious-conversation'
+pic: 'female-greek-staue-reading-about-self-development'
 ---

 <!-- todo